 Yes.
 Our educational process is approached not only from the formal avenue of classroom instruction, but from the experiential and emotional path.
 Through our experiential education programs, students experience the world around them in a variety of local and national locations.
-Grade level trips highlight each academic year— the 9th grade “get to know you” retreat; 3 Israel exchange programs with Tel Aviv high schools featuring travel/study options for 10th graders; a Civil Rights tour of the American South for 11th graders; and a senior trip to New Orleans.
+Grade level trips highlight each academic year— the 9th grade “get to know you” retreat; 3 Israel exchange programs with Tel Aviv high schools featuring travel/study options for 10th graders; a Civil Rights tour of the American South for 11th graders; and a senior trip to national parks.

 What is tuition?
 What additional costs should be anticipated?

 Is Tuition Assistance available?

 Yes.
 The Board of Trustees is committed to providing a tuition assistance program to our families.
 This program enables many students to attend NCJHS who might not otherwise be able to do so.

 Do you require the ISEE exam prior to admissions?

 No. We review each applicant’s standardized testing from his or her current/prior school(s) as part of the admissions process.
 We are able to gather sufficient information from those tests without requiring applicants to undergo additional testing.

 What modes of transportation and campus parking are available?

 Families are encouraged to drive in carpools or to use our bus and shuttle transportation options which are offered at an additional cost.
-11th and 12th grade students are permitted to park on campus.
+Students in 11th and 12th grades are permitted to park on campus.

 Do you require a school uniform?

 No. Proper attire sets a tone for serious learning.
 Clothing that is immodest or detracts from the learning environment is not permitted.
 Details may be found in the Parent/Student Handbook.